vibewell25/vibewell/docs/docs/architecture/system-architecture.md

-# Vibewell System Architecture
+# VibeWell System Architecture

 ## Overview

-This document outlines the system architecture of the Vibewell platform, a beauty and wellness booking solution with advanced AI features.
+This document outlines the system architecture of the VibeWell platform, a beauty and wellness booking solution with advanced AI features.
 The architecture is designed to be scalable, performant, and maintainable while supporting the platform's diverse features.

 ## Architecture Principles